boneskull/micropython-watson-iot/README.md

 ## Limitations

-`micropython-watson-iot` is designed to run on severely resource-constrained microcontrollers.

 If your use case falls outside of the limitations listed below, take a look at [the official Python SDK](https://github.com/ibm-watson-iot/iot-python) instead.

+*That being said*, I'm open to collaboration on the following items, whether they make sense within this project, or others.

 ### No "Applications" Nor "Gateways"

-`micropython-watson-iot` supports "unmanaged" devices only (at time of writing):
+`micropython-watson-iot` supports "unmanaged" devices only.
+A "device" in the context of Watson IoT Platform is:

 > A device is anything that has a connection to the internet and has data to send to or receive from the cloud.
 You can use devices to send event information such as sensor readings to the cloud, and to accept commands from applications in the cloud.

 That means you cannot create an [application](https://console.bluemix.net/docs/services/IoT/applications/app_dev_index.html#app_dev_index) or [gateway](https://console.bluemix.net/docs/services/IoT/gateways/gw_dev_index.html#gw_dev_index) with `micropython-watson-iot`.

 ### No "Managed Devices"